SPEED OF "ELECTRICITY"

 into a narrow channel, the water speeds up.
 When the channel opens out

 again downstream, the river slows down again.
-The flow in a very thin
+The electric current in a

 wire will be tend to be fast, even if the value of current is fairly low.

 This means that we can't know the speed of the flowing charge-sea unless